CoAct-1: Computer-using Multi-Agent System with Coding Actions: Introduction

-To mitigate these challenges, a prominent line of research has focused on augmenting GUI agents with dedicated high-level planners.
-Approaches such as GTA-1~\citep{yang2025gta1guitesttimescaling} and other modular systems~\citep{yang2024aria, xu2024aguvis, agashe2024agent, agashe2025agent} employ powerful language models like OpenAI o3~\citep{openAI_o3_o4_mini} to decompose a user's high-level goal into a sequence of more manageable subtasks.
+To address these challenges, a prominent line of research has focused on augmenting GUI agents with dedicated high-level planners.
+Approaches such as GTA-1~\citep{yang2025gta1guitesttimescaling} and other modular systems~\citep{yang2024aria, xu2024aguvis, agashe2024agent, agashe2025agent} utilize powerful language models like OpenAI o3~\citep{openAI_o3_o4_mini} to decompose a user's high-level goal into a sequence of more manageable subtasks.
 This hierarchical decomposition can improve performance on complex, multi-step problems by providing a structured plan.
-However, this paradigm does not fundamentally address the inefficiency and brittleness inherent in relying exclusively on GUI-based actions for execution.
-The agent must still navigate menus, click buttons, and type into fields, even for operations that could be accomplished more directly and reliably through programmatic means.
+However, this paradigm does not fundamentally address the inefficiency and brittleness associated with exclusive reliance on GUI-based execution.
+Even with the high-level planning, the agent still needs to navigate menus, click buttons, and type into fields, even for operations that could be accomplished more directly and reliably through programmatic means.
 This leaves the system susceptible to planning uncertainty, visual perception errors, and the integration challenges between high-level planning and low-level action generation.